SVF-tools/WebSVF/README.md

 `docker run -d -p 8080:8080 --name websvf websvf/websvf`

 **To access the local server**
-if you are using Docker Destop, start the image by clicking the run button.
+if you are using Docker Desktop, start the image by clicking the run button.
 Alternatively, you can also enter the following URL into your web browser `http://0.0.0.0:8080`

 ## **4. User Guide** ##